 - Cook for 20 minutes and allow to cool before placing the set potatoes in the salad.

-Because the salad contains kale and cabbage, the salad is dressed ahead of time and can be tossed and left to marinate in the refrigerator until ready to serve.
+Because the salad contains kale and cabbage, dress the salad ahead of time, and toss, and leave it to marinate in the refrigerator until ready to serve.

-The pecans, though optional, are added right before serving.
-If you have a nut allergy or avoid nuts for other dietary reasons, don't add them to the superfood salad before serving.
+Add the pecans before serving to avoid sogginess.
+If you have a nut allergy or avoid nuts for other dietary reasons, don't add them to the superfood salad recipe before serving.

 Again, tossing the salad in the dressing ahead of time allows the kale to soften, making it easier to eat and digest.